 Rating prospects helps you project new business, and indicates where you should focus your efforts.
 This article is an overview of what does not work well, followed by what does.
 We begin with this advice: Detach rating prospects from your pipeline. […]

 About savageThis author has not yet filled in any details.

-Several months back, I posted a simple question in two LinkedIn ATD groups: Articulate or Captivate – which do you like better, and why?
+(Updated in 2023) Back in 2018, I posted a simple question in two LinkedIn ATD groups: Articulate or Captivate – which do you like better, and why?
 I asked because I wanted to refresh familiarity with these apps.
-Though I had used Captivate and Articulate in the past, it had been about five years (just so happened they weren’t [...]
+Though I had previously used Captivate and Articulate, it had been a while (just so happened they weren’t [...]

 Many service reps, especially those in call centers, deal with customers who are irritable, impatient, annoyed, and downright rude.
 We know that kind of attitude comes up when people are confused, frustrated, angry or disappointed.
 Here’s the question answered in this article: Why do so many customers call or come in with a bad attitude already [...]